google/tcli/README.md

 (hundreds, thousands, even hundreds of thousands).
 It supports a rich set of interactive functions and can collate responses into various tabular display formats.

-An essential tool for scaling administration of networks when device access is required via CLI.
+An essential tool for scaling network administration when device access is required via CLI.
-TCLI groups commands by device name or device attributes, sends and receives command outputs asyncronously and tabulates them into a table for a unified view of the cross section of the device fleet that you are interested in.
+The cross section of devices to receive commands is controlled by matching on device names or other attributes.
+The commands are sent and received asyncronously and the outputs are collated into tables for a unified view.

 Useful for real time analysis, interactive or exploratory troubleshooting, and creating holistic views of device state or configuration for the cross section of the fleet you are interested in.